guidoism/escape/study.md

   programming languages and logic theory.
 * [End-user Development](https://en.wikipedia.org/wiki/End-user_development) -
   Wikipedia page about a programming paradigm where end-users are able to write their own programs (for example with spreadsheets).
+The side link box on the pages has a bunch of links to other programmig paradigms that are worth looking at.
+I hadn't heard of a bunch of them.

 ## Graphic Design